Summary

 The white formal shirt is made to accommodate a tie.

 This is how the collar holds.
-It is thus better highlighted, instead of slipping as best it can under the jacket.
+It is thus better highlighted, instead of slipping as it can under the jacket.

 It also seems to me that the tie fills a void that needs to be filled: it balances the outfit between the fullness of the suit and the emptiness of the shirt.